-ACH payments are unlikely to become a part of your checkout process but can be very useful when processing recurring payments for certain services.
+ACH payments can be very useful when processing recurring payments for certain services.
 Landscapers, for example, might accept these transfers for their weekly services rather than relying on a paper check or having to repeatedly input a customer's credit or debit card information.

 Gift cards are something of a special case.
 Most gift cards are issued directly by a given business, though they may be purchased from a larger franchise.
 In either case, they can be used the same as cash at any location accepting them.

 - No worries about fraud or secure payments since they work the same as cash